Social listening is the quintessential way to rapidly gain information about consumers’ changing preferences, habits, and expectations.

-In addition to the aforementioned information, social also provides the why, crucial for seeing the big picture.
-Once again, it is essentially the case of looking at your data vs looking into your data.
-It’s the art of getting to truly know your customers and respond to needs they might not yet be aware of.
+In addition to the aforementioned information, social provides the why, which is crucial for seeing the big picture.
+Once again, it is essentially the case of looking at your data vs. looking into it.
+It’s the art of getting to truly know your customers and responding to needs they might not yet be aware of.

 Macro vs micro

 Another key difference is the scope.
 As Dan Neely, CEO of Networked Insights summed it up perfectly: